-3.23 The Conservation Area Appraisal exercise revealed that 50% of the existing buildings are either single-storey or 11⁄2 storey, i.e., where the upper storey is built substantially within the roof space.
+- 3.10 The Conservation Area Appraisal exercise revealed that 50% of the existing buildings are either single-storey or 11⁄2 storey, i.e. where the upper storey is built substantially within the roof space.
 Eaves heights for two-storey buildings are relatively low with 55% being below the head of the upper windows.
 Very few buildings (3%) are three storeys high, including those where the third storey is within the roof space and these were largely public or commercial buildings built on lower lying ground.
 Some recent buildings such as Home Farm are overly large in size and have been created with disproportionate entrance features which are not typical of local traditions.
-Such a scale and massing, and such features, are not considered appropriate and will not be acceptable in new development.

-3.24 Although the Neighbourhood Plan cannot set specific technical standards for energy or water efficiency (as these are covered under Building Regulations), it can encourage the take-up of renewable energy technologies and sustainable building designs.
+Such a scale and massing, and such features, are not considered appropriate and will not be acceptable in new development. - 3.11 Although the Neighbourhood Plan cannot set specific technical standards for energy or water efficiency (as these are covered under Building Regulations), it can encourage the take-up of renewable energy technologies and sustainable building designs.
 Such designs will need to avoid harming the character of the area.
-The inclusion of energy efficient measures on buildings, designed to be in keeping with the character of the area, such as frameless in roof PV panels or air-source or ground heat pumps, is encouraged.
-Rain-water recovery system are encouraged for use to flush toilets and gardening use.
+The inclusion of energy efficient measures on buildings, designed to be in keeping with the character of the area, such as frameless in roof PV panels or air-source heat pumps, is encouraged.